Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 This module will use two parameters, *InputClkFrequency*,this one will be our reference clock, usualy on fpga boards this value is 50 [MHz], it is my case so 50M is my choice, the other parameter is the *OutputClkFrequency*, that is, our desired output clock frequency.

+For the memory address and memory modules, the clock must have the same value of the signal sampling frequency, for the sawtooth counter,the register and the comparator, this value must be a value greater than the sampling frequency, most references recomend using one complete cycle of sawthoot for every signal sample.

 ```Verilog
 always @(posedge ClkOsc or negedge Rst)begin
 	if(~Rst)begin